 While some states don't allow a defendant to be represented by an attorney in a small claims action, others do.
 Either way, NCMIC will assign counsel to thoroughly prepare your case for the small claims court hearing.

-Unfortunately, as with malpractice cases, any payment made by an insurance company on your behalf – no matter how small – must be reported to the National Practitioner Data Bank.
+Remember, as with malpractice cases, any small claims court payment made by an insurance company on your behalf – no matter how small – must be reported to the National Practitioner Data Bank.